Large Electron–Positron Collider: Detectors

 The Large Electron–Positron Collider had four detectors, built around the four collision points within underground halls.
 Each was the size of a small house and was capable of registering the particles by their energy, momentum and charge, thus allowing physicists to infer the particle reaction that had happened and the elementary particles involved.
 By performing statistical analysis of this data, knowledge about elementary particle physics is gained.
 The four detectors of LEP were called Aleph, Delphi, Opal, and L3.
 They were built differently to allow for complementary experiments.

 ALEPH

 ALEPH stands for Apparatus for LEP pHysics at CERN.
 The detector determined the mass of the W-boson and Z-boson to within one part in a thousand.
 The number of families of particles with light neutrinos was determined to be 2.982±0.013, which is consistent with the Standard Model value of 3.
 The running of the quantum chromodynamics (QCD) coupling constant was measured at various energies and found to run in accordance with perturbative calculations in QCD.

 DELPHI

 DELPHI stands for DEtector with Lepton, Photon and Hadron Identification.
+The DELPHI detector was known for its innovative technologies.
+For example, it had the world largest superconducting coil at the time, and it was the first detector which had a Ring Imaging Cherenkov (RICH) detector for particle identification.
+DELPHI was the first HEP experiment which used neural networks for data analysis.
+In 2024, the collaboration released their full data set as open data.
+The barrel part of the detector (without muon chambers) has been preserved in the experiment cavern and can be visited as part of the tour to LHCb.